Struggling, Malaysian Airline may need government bailout

 “It certainly becomes highly likely that liquidity will suffer and its capex program and possibly financing even day-to-day operations might require an injection of more funds.”

-There are no forecasts yet on how much insurers are likely to pay for the lost flight, but Torsten Jeworrek, board member at Munich Re, the world’s largest reinsurer, has said the $500 million reported in some media was too high.
-Allianz, the lead insurer covering the airplane, has said it has begun paying out on claims linked to its disappearance.
+There are no forecasts yet on how much insurers are likely to pay for the lost flight, but Torsten Jeworrek, board member at Munich Re (MUVGn.DE), the world’s largest reinsurer, has said the $500 million reported in some media was too high.
+Allianz (ALVG.DE), the lead insurer covering the airplane, has said it has begun paying out on claims linked to its disappearance.

 “Primarily, it’s Malaysian Airlines’ reputation and, to a lesser extent, that of the aircraft hull and engine manufacturers on the line until the cause is identified to be something outside their control,” said Anna Tipping, partner at law firm Norton Rose Fulbright in Singapore.
 “MAS will take the initial brunt of the loss, being the carrier, but once the cause of loss is identified the blame and consequences will shift.”